aregsar/aregsarblog/blog/2021/working-with-nginx-docker-image/index.md

 Navigate to `localhost:8080` to view the new `index.html` file content.
 Also Navigate to `localhost:8000/about.html`.
 We can see the additional content file.

-The /var/www does not exist in the nginx docker image, but is created automatically when we run the container.
+The `/var/www` directory does not exist in the nginx docker image, but is created automatically when we run the container.

 Let's docker exec into the container to verify this: